TaylorDarneille/SEI713/00-config-deployment/deploy-node-mongo.md

  * **NOTE:** Step 3's screenshots haven't been updated so it may look a little different when you do it.
 Just make sure to choose the *free* tier.
  * **TODO:** Add notes about why you may pick one region over another.
 3. Go to Securty > Network Access (from menu on left of page) to [Whitelist your IP address](https://docs.atlas.mongodb.com/tutorial/whitelist-connection-ip-address/)
- * Whitelist your current IP address
+ * Whitelist your current IP address and also click the *allow access from anywhere* button
 4. Go to Security > Database Access to [add a user](https://docs.atlas.mongodb.com/tutorial/create-mongodb-user-for-cluster/)
  * **NOTE:** Make sure you know the password!!!
 5. [Connect your cluster](https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/):